 Your remittance advice shows the payments made and when you will receive them.

 We will send you your remittance advice to confirm we have agreed payment and it is on its way.
 Your remittance advice will be sent to the email address you have provided.
 It takes 4 working days for payment to reach your bank account after you receive an emailed remittance.
-If we don't have an email address we will post your remittance advice, as per the instructions on your supplier account.

 If you submitted an invoice, the remittance will show the invoice reference and the purchase order number that the invoice was paid against if appropriate.
 If you are receiving payments against different invoices, these will be itemised on the remittance.
 We will provide alternative information to help you identify the source of the payment if it was made without an invoice, such as a claim form.